dcritch/assg/README.md

 $ ansible-playbook -i hosts site.yml -e @mycheeseblog.yml -e purge=true
 ~~~

 To add a new blog post, update the `blog_posts` parameter and re-run the playbook.
-Though it is idempotent and there is no harm in running the full thing each time, you can generate just new posts by using the `posts` tag:
+Though it is idempotent and there is no harm in running the full thing each time, you can generate just new posts and save some time by using the `posts` tag:
 ~~~
 $ ansible-playbook -i hosts site.yml -e @mycheeseblog.yml --tags posts
 ~~~